Tyrrell Racing

 The Tyrrell Racing Organisation was an auto racing team and Formula One constructor founded by Ken Tyrrell (1924–2001) which started racing in 1958 and started building its own cars in 1970.
 The team experienced its greatest success in the early 1970s, when it won three Drivers' Championships and one Constructors' Championship with Jackie Stewart.
-The team never reached such heights again, although it continued to win races through the 1970s and into the early 1980s, taking the final win for the Ford Cosworth DFV engine at Detroit in 1983.
-The team was bought by British American Tobacco in 1997 and completed its final season as Tyrrell in 1998.
-Tyrrell's legacy continues in Formula One as the Mercedes-AMG F1 team, who is Tyrrell's descendant through various sales and rebrandings via BAR, Honda and Brawn GP.
+The team never reached such heights again, although it continued to win races through the 1970s and into the early 1980s, taking the final win for the Ford Cosworth DFV engine at the 1983 Detroit Grand Prix.
+The team was bought by British American Tobacco in 1997 and completed its final season as Tyrrell in the 1998 Formula One season.
+Tyrrell's legacy continues as the Mercedes-AMG F1 team, who is Tyrrell's descendant through various sales and rebrandings via BAR, Honda, and Brawn GP.

 Lower formulas (1958–1967)

 Tyrrell Racing first came into being in 1958, running Formula Three cars for Ken Tyrrell and local stars.
 Realising he was not racing driver material, Ken Tyrrell stood down as a driver in 1959, and began to run a Formula Junior operation using the woodshed owned by his family business, Tyrrell Brothers, as a workshop.
 Throughout the 1960s, Tyrrell moved through the lower formulas, variously giving single seater debuts to John Surtees and Jacky Ickx.
-But the team's most famous partnership was the one forged with Jackie Stewart, who first signed up in 1963.
+The team's most famous partnership was the one forged with Jackie Stewart, who first signed up in 1963.

 Tyrrell ran the BRM Formula Two operation throughout 1965, 1966 and 1967 whilst Stewart was signed to BRM's Formula One team.
 The team then signed a deal to run F2 cars made by French company Matra.
 Tyrrell's first entry into a World Championship Grand Prix was at the 1966 German Grand Prix, entering F2-spec Matra MS5s for Ickx and Hubert Hahne.
 Hahne finished 9th, runner-up of the F2 cars.
 However, Ickx was involved in a first-lap crash with the Brabham of John Taylor, who later died from burns sustained in the accident.
 Tyrrell later entered the 1967 German Grand Prix with an F2 car for Ickx, this time the Matra MS7.
 Ickx qualified with the 3rd-fastest time, however F2 cars were required to start the race from the back of the grid.
 He ran as high as 5th before retiring from the race with a broken suspension.